-If you have exceptional listening and communication skills and the patience to help patients of all ages cope with speech disorders, there’s a rewarding career waiting for you in the healthcare industry.
+Do you have exceptional listening and communication skills?
+Do you the patience to help patients of all ages cope with speech disorders?
+If so, there’s a rewarding career waiting for you in the healthcare industry.
 Speech-language pathologists diagnose and treat communication and swallowing disorders in patients of various ages who suffer from a wide range of conditions.
 To become a speech-language pathologist, you will need a graduate-level education.

 The Fulfilling Work of a Speech-Language Pathologist

 The use of language, both spoken and written, is an essential skill in our society.
 Yet countless conditions can compromise an individual’s language skills, including:

 - brain injuries

 Speech-language pathologists are the healthcare professionals who diagnose and treat patients with communication and swallowing disorders.
 More than 40 percent of all speech-language pathologists work in a school setting, according to the United States Bureau of Labor Statistics (BLS).
 Others work in:

 A Master’s Degree and Beyond

 Aspiring speech-language pathologists must earn a master’s degree in speech-language pathology.
 During your graduate education, you will study: